Tips that just make good horse sense!

 2. Make sure your horse eats well

-Just like people, what your horse eats has a direct affect on how healthy or unhealthy they are.
+Just like people, what your horse eats has a direct effect on how healthy or unhealthy they are.
 Give him high-quality grain and roughage (hay).
 Hay is the most important part of a horse’s diet; they can consume one to two percent of their body weight in hay per day.
-And it’s important to note that horses spend much of their time eating, so giving them the highest quality food is ideal to keeping them healthy and at the right weight for their body.
+And it’s important to note that horses spend much of their time eating, so giving them the highest quality food is ideal to keep them healthy and at the right weight for their body.

 3. Care for those hooves